allenday/nanostream-dataflow/fasta_formatter/README.md

 GOOGLE_CLOUD_PROJECT=`gcloud config get-value project`
 # docker image to use
 IMAGE=allenday/nanostream-dataflow-fasta-formatter
+# directory where input FASTA files can be found.
+# it needs to be in or below `pwd`.
+SOURCE_FOLDER=eg
-# this is the path to the TSV as described above
+# this is the path to the TSV as described above.
-SOURCE_FILE=/data/DB.fasta
+SOURCE_FILE=eg/in.fq
 # to which bucket will records be written?
 DESTINATION_BUCKET='nanostream-dataflow-qc-fasta-formatter'
 # to which folder will records be written?